goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/interface-and-layers.md

 ## Service

 This layer handle your business logic.
-It is usually called by `RPC handler` or `Event handler`.
+It is usually triggered by `RPC handler` or `Event handler`.

 When a service need to retrive something from/store something into database, it usually need to talk to `Repo` layer.
 For example:

 ```python